 Where a student doesn't make appropriate progress or is experiencing learning and or social difficulties the LST will refer the student to other agencies for further assessment.
-The school has one full time and one part time learning and support teacher who provide support to teachers students identified by the LST as requiring further assistance.
+The school has three part time Learning and Support Teachers who provide support to teachers students identified by the LST as requiring further assistance.